Skip to contents

 • Error integration part (I) is \(r_t\left(\sum_{i=1}^t\left(\mathrm{err}_{i|i-h}-\alpha\right)\right)\).
 Here we use a nonlinear saturation function \(r_t(x)=K_{\mathrm{I}} \tan \left(x \log (t) /\left(t C_{\text {sat }}\right)\right)\), where we set \(\tan (x)=\operatorname{sign}(x) \cdot \infty\) for \(x \notin[-\pi / 2, \pi / 2]\), and \(C_{\text {sat }}, K_{\mathrm{I}}>0\) are constants that we choose heuristically.

-• Scorecasting part (D) is \(\hat{s}_{t+h|t}\) is forecast generated by training a scorecaster based on nonconformity scores available at time \(t\).
+• Scorecasting part (D) is \(\hat{s}_{t+h|t}\), the forecast generated by training a scorecaster based on the nonconformity scores available at time \(t\).

 References

-Angelopoulos, A., Candes, E., and Tibshirani, R. J. (2024).
+Angelopoulos, A., Candes, E., and Tibshirani, R. J. (2023).
 "Conformal PID control for time series prediction", Advances in Neural Information Processing Systems, 36, 23047–23074.

 Examples